Alexa CRM Integration With QuickBooks

 • Do you need QuickBooks Online or the QuickBooks Desktop version?

-Let’s talk about the different reasons to get a CRM which integrates with QuickBooks.
+Let’s talk about the different reasons to get a CRM that integrates with QuickBooks.

 Lead Management

-If you are an accountant, QuickBooks alone cannot help you obtain new contacts and leads to them into paying customers.
-That is what a CRM is for, it can help with marketing, lead generation and then bringing in that data to create new QuickBooks accounts.
+If you are an accountant, QuickBooks alone cannot help you obtain new contacts and leads to them paying customers.
+That is what a CRM is for.
+It can help with marketing, lead generation and then bringing in that data to create new QuickBooks accounts.

 Data Entry

-CRM is great to save your team members’ time and efforts by taking over a lot of manual typing and click work.
-This efficiency translates over into your QuickBooks activity by syncing everything once and in real time.
+CRM is great for saving your team members’ time and efforts by taking over a lot of manual typing and click work.
+This efficiency translates over into your QuickBooks activity by syncing everything once and in real-time.

 Data Security

-As yous QuickBooks data is so important to your customers, having a CRM integration may add a layer of data protection should you ever need to share any more customer information.
+As your QuickBooks data is so important to your customers, having a CRM integration may add a layer of data protection should you ever need to share any more customer information.

 Sales Automation